neura-neura/xiangrikui-dual-subtitle-burner/README.md

    ```
    python main.py
    ```
-   Or use the compiled .exe if available.
+   Or use the compiled .exe in [releases](https://github.com/neura-neura/xiangrikui-dual-subtitle-burner/releases).

 2. Load a video file via "File > Load Video".
 3. Load subtitles via "File > Load Subtitle 1" and/or "Load Subtitle 2".